apacheignite/documentation/data-grid/transactions.md

   ]
 }
 [/block]
-The message that is a part of `TransactionDeadlockException` contains useful information that will help to find out a reason of a deadlock
+The message that is a part of `TransactionDeadlockException` contains useful information that can you help to find the reason for the deadlock.
 [block:code]
 {
   "codes": [
     {
       "code": "Deadlock detected:\n\nK1: TX1 holds lock, TX2 waits lock.\nK2: TX2 holds lock, TX1 waits lock.\n\nTransactions:\n\nTX1 [txId=GridCacheVersion [topVer=74949328, time=1463469328421, order=1463469326211, nodeOrder=1], nodeId=ad68354d-07b8-4be5-85bb-f5f2362fbb88, threadId=73]\nTX2 [txId=GridCacheVersion [topVer=74949328, time=1463469328421, order=1463469326210, nodeOrder=1], nodeId=ad68354d-07b8-4be5-85bb-f5f2362fbb88, threadId=74]\n\nKeys:\n\nK1 [key=1, cache=default]\nK2 [key=2, cache=default]",
-      "language": "text"
+      "language": "shell"
     }
   ]
 }
 [/block]
-Deadlock detection is a multi step procedure that may take many iterations depending on a number of nodes in the cluster, keys and transactions that involved in a possible deadlock.
-A deadlock detection initiator is a node where a transaction has been started and failed with `TransactionTimeoutException`.
+Deadlock detection is a multi step procedure that may take many iterations depending on the number of nodes in the cluster, keys, and transactions that are involved in a possible deadlock.
+A deadlock detection initiator is a node where a transaction has been started and failed with a `TransactionTimeoutException`.
 This node will try to prove that the deadlock happened exchanging with requests/responses with other remote nodes in order to prepare a deadlock related report that is provided with `TransactionDeadlockException`.
 Each such request/response step is known as an iteration.

 Since a transaction is not rolled back until the deadlock detection procedure is completed sometimes it makes sense to tune the parameters below if you need to have predictable time for transaction's rollback and ready to sacrifice with deadlock related report if the latest really happened:
 - `IgniteSystemProperties.IGNITE_TX_DEADLOCK_DETECTION_MAX_ITERS`: specifies maximum number of iterations for the deadlock detection procedure.
 If value of this property is less then or equal to zero then the deadlock detection will be disabled (1000 by default);